Jealousy can be an overwhelming and terrifying emotion.

-Some of the awful consequences of jealousy include snooping and spying (which turn you into a suspicious, mean, secret-police type), uncontrolled anger, physical fighting and abuse, an inability to think clearly, and loss of your own serenity and happiness.
+Some of the awful consequences of jealousy include snooping and spying, uncontrolled anger, physical abuse, an inability to think clearly, and loss of your own serenity and happiness.

 Clearly, you don’t want this green-eyed monster running your life.
-But how to slay it?
+But how can you slay it?

 This may seem crazy to you.
 After all, you’re in a relationship with this person, two people made into one flesh and all that, so shouldn’t you be paying more attention to them, not less?